givemeabreak432/KanjiGame/readme.txt

 tie into quiz
 track study rates/correct for each kanji sort based on stats in dictionary screen
+-stats can show in info screen, but only as a button in the corner -or possibly a display mode to show quiz stats

 -other non quiz games?
 -Full dictionary - need to find free, online translations